Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 “Senator Manchin has been negotiating with us in good faith,” she said, according to pool reports.
 She said the Senate Rules & Administration Committee, which she chairs, will be holding a series of hearings throughout the nation on voting rights.

-President Joe Biden did not answer questions at the White House on Tuesday afternoon on what Democrats’ next steps would be.
+President Joe Biden did not answer questions at the White House on Tuesday afternoon about what Democrats’ next steps would be.

 But ahead of the vote, the White House issued a statement through the Office of Management and Budget in support of the bill.